fatymahmed/bubble_sort/README.md

-# bubble_sort
+# Bubble_sort
-bubble sort using ruby language
+- In this project, We implemented bubble sort using ruby language

 Used:
 - Ruby